duke-compsci290-spring2018/assignments-portfolio-dylan-v/final/README.md

 #About the project:

-•Interactively enter data or load data from an online source that is organized within a database
+•Interactively enter data or load data from an online source that is organized within a database <br>
 	o User may vote on the bias of a news source, share whether they agree with the current bias rating, and if appropriate, upload a newspaper. o Data on firebase: newspapers (contains all information related to the newspaper, updated in real time), user information (vote and approval history, updated in real time)
 •Interact with the cumulative data in a useful way